-To compensate for the drawbacks of mathematical models with multiple interaction variables, machine learning algorithms are applied to many civil engineering problems.
-Many research works have been con- ducted using machine learning algorithms for the prediction of various properties of concrete.
-Gilan et al.[25] established a hybrid Support Vector Regression (SVR) - Particle Swarm Optimization (PSO) algo- rithm model to predict the compressive strength and Rapid Chloride Penetration Test (RCPT) results of concretes containing metakaolin.
-Yan et al. [26] predicted bond strength of glass fiber-reinforced polymer bar concrete by Artificial Neural Network (ANN) with Genetic Algorithm (GA).
-Yaseen et al. [27] proposed a machine learning method called Extreme Learning Machine (ELM) to predict the compressive strength of lightweight foamed concrete.
+To compensate for the drawbacks of mathematical models, machine learning (ML) techniques have been used for solving many civil engineering problems with multiple variables.
+Many research works have been conducted using ML algorithms for the prediction of various properties of concrete.
+Gilan et al.[25] developed a hybrid Support Vector Regression (SVR) - Particle Swarm Optimization (PSO) algorithm model to predict the compressive strength and rapid chloride penetration test (RCPT) results of concretes containing metakaolin.
+Yan et al. [26] predicted bond strength of glass fiber-reinforced polymer bar in concrete by Artificial Neural Network (ANN) with Genetic Algorithm (GA).
+Yaseen et al. [27] proposed a ML method called Extreme Learning Machine (ELM) to predict the compressive strength of lightweight foamed concrete.

-Compared with single method, several scholars compares the performance of various machine learning algorithms on predicting concrete properties to indicate the best modeling method.
-Yan and Shi [28] reported that SVR is better than other individual methods to predict elastic modulus of normal and high strength con- crete.
-Chou [29] compared performance of individual and ensemble methods for predicting the mechanical properties of high performance concrete.
-Reuter et al. [30] employed three individual approaches to model concrete failure surfaces.
-Sobhani et al. [31] indicates ANN and a proposed fuzzy inference system are more feasible than traditional regression models on predicting no-slump concrete.
-Omran et al. [32] com- pared prediction results of environmentally friendly concrete compressive strength by using three individual methods, two ensemble methods, and four regression tree models.
+In the literature, the performance of various ML algorithms in predicting concrete properties have been evaluated and compared.
+Yan and Shi [28] reported that SVR performed better than other individual methods in predicting elastic modulus of normal and high strength concretes.
+Chou [29] compared the performance of individual and ensemble methods for predicting the mechanical properties of high performance concrete.
+Reuter et al. [30] employed three individual approaches for modeling concrete failure surfaces.
+Sobhani et al. [31] reported that ANN and a proposed fuzzy inference system are more reliable than traditional regression models in predicting no-slump concrete.
+Omran et al. [32] predicted the compressive strength of environmentally friendly concrete by using three individual methods, two ensemble methods, and four regression tree models.

-red letters represent comments that will be delete later., blue letters represent new added materials.

-Although researchers have been utilized different machine learning algorithms to anticipate and evaluate various properties of concrete, the application of machine learning focusing on self-healing is considerably rare.
+Although different ML algorithms have been utilized to predict various properties of concrete, the application of ML on self-healing prediction of ECC is considerably rare.
+Recently,